Snow (2004 film): Other cast

+Reception

+Susan Stewart of TV Guide Magazine gave the television film a 7/10, writing that the film is "merely cutesy" while Tom Cavanagh is "seriously cute, which helps as does a stable of amusing secondary characters and a touching lack of sentimentality".

 Sequel

-The sequel, Snow 2: Brain Freeze, was released on December 14, 2008 as part of ABC Family's 25 Days of Christmas.
+The sequel, Snow 2: Brain Freeze, was released on December 14, 2008, as part of ABC Family's 25 Days of Christmas.
 The main cast from the first film reprise their roles in the sequel.